MickeWHR/Proxmox-docker-nextcloud-settings/README.md

 | **Directory** | `/nc/backup` |

 You should now see both `nc-userdata` and `nc-backup` listed under **Datacenter → Storage**.
+There were a lot of talk about "Mount-point" which has been removed in the newer version I used.
+ID is enough and is handled automatically in the next step.

 ## VM configuration (Debian 12 / Proxmox 8.4)